Better-HPC/keystone-docs/docs/architecture.md

-The Keystone platform is designed around a centralized REST API that interfaces with HPC clusters using a lightweight agent application.
-The central API handles core application logic and user permissions, while the cluster agents provide a hardware-agnostic interface between Keystone and the local HPC scheduler.
-This architecture enables a single Keystone deployment to efficiently manage multiple clusters across many heterogeneous environments.

-The following sections detail the Keystone architecture and its underlying services.
-Application components are organized into distinct layers, each defined by a specific responsibility.
+# Architecture

+Keystone’s core architecture is organized into three layers: user presentation, application logic, and data storage.
+The presentation layer provides general user-facing interfaces, including a web UI and Python SDK.
+The application layer enforces business logic and coordinates HPC resource allocations across clusters.
+The storage layer provides persistence for application data and user-submitted content.

+Integration with HPC hardware is handled by a lightweight agent application, which provides a scheduler-agnostic interface for managing the underlying cluster(s).
+This enables Keystone to efficiently manage HPC resources across diverse computational environments.

+The diagram and sections below provide a detailed overview of the components in a typical Keystone deployment.
+Traditional enterprise services (e.g., LDAP, SSO, SMTP) are omitted here for simplicity.

 <figure markdown="span">
   ![architecture.svg](assets/media/architecture.svg)
   <figcaption>
-    Component level architecture for the Keystone platform.
+    A component level architecture for the Keystone platform.
     External enterprise services (e.g., LDAP, SMTP) are omitted for simplicity.
   </figcaption>
 </figure>